siddharth7997/HeartDiseaseStudy/README.md

 ![Alt text](heart.gif)

-Here we tested various machine learning algorithms on UCI heart disease dataset to predict the risk one person has towards the heart disease.
+Here we tested various machine learning algorithms on UCI heart disease dataset to predict the risk one person has towards the heart disease.Our goal is to predict the probablity if a person will be daignosed with a heart disease with maximum accuracy and find out which attributes most towards the heart disease.

 This dataset contains 4 databases concerning heart disease diagnosis.
 All attributes are numeric-valued.
 The data was collected from the four following locations: